strawlab/strand-braid/strand-braid-user/users-guide/src/braid_3d_tracking.md

 file.
 This will automatically utilize the refractive boundary model described above with a value for the refractive index of 1.333 for the medium at z<0.
 As 1.333 is the refractive index of water, it is a model of refraction in water.

+## Tracking multiple objects in 3D

+It is possible to use Braid to track two or more objects in 3D.
+Typically this requires the per-camera, 2D object detection to be set to also detect multiple objects.
+Thus, the parameter `max_num_points` in the Object Detection configuration of Strand Camera should be set to at least the number of objects that should be tracked.

+To maintain object identity over time, such that a single trajectory is recorded for a single animal, Braid uses a simple data association algorithm which assumes independent movement of the tracked objects.
+This is sufficient in many cases for tracking animals even when they interact strongly with each other, but it is typically be necessary to tune relevant tracking and data association parameters to get the best performance possible.